simplegeo/python-simplegeo/README.markdown

 ## Getting nearby points using a latitude and longitude with a limit and a radius

-Let's do a nearby query using the global public Twitter layer in the center of San Francisco, using a radius of 1km.
+Let's do a nearby query using the global public Twitter layer in the center of San Francisco, using a `radius` of 0.5 kilometers.
 We will limit the query to 1 result for brevity:

     >>> import simplegeo
-    >>> client = simplegeo.Client('your_key', 'your_secret')`
+    >>> client = simplegeo.Client('your_key', 'your_secret')
-    >>> client.get_nearby('com.simplegeo.global.twitter', '37.765850, \
+    >>> client.get_nearby('com.simplegeo.global.twitter', 37.765850, \
-                          -122.437094', limit=1, radius=0.5)
+                          -122.437094, limit=1, radius=0.5)

 You should get a JSON representation of your data: